-We have audited the accompanying separate financial statements of the parent company NETinfo Plc (the "Company"), which are presented on pages 13 to 69 and comprise the statement of financial position as at 31 December 2022, and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the separate financial statements of the parent company NETinfo Plc (the "Company"), which are presented on pages 13 to 68 and comprise the statement of financial position as at 31 December 2023, and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including material accounting policy infromation.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the parent company NETinfo Plc as at 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS-EU") and the requirements of the Cyprus Companies Law, Cap.
-113, as amended from time to time (the "Companies Law, Cap.113").
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the parent company NETinfo Plc as at 31 December 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS-EU") and the requirements of the Cyprus Companies Law, Cap.
+113, (the "Companies Law, Cap.113").